Palma de Mallorca Cruise Port Guide: 15 Best Things to Do

 Nearby, you’ll also find Son Matias Beach and Palmanova Beach, all within walking distance of each other.
 You can enjoy watersports, theme parks, or just soak up the sun.

-A taxi or private transfer is the quickest way to get there.
-Bring cash—some places may not accept cards.
+A taxi is the quickest way to get there, and the ride takes around 15-20 minutes.
+Bring cash, as some places may not accept cards.

 9. Experience the Magic of Drach Caves